-“Unstinting in energetic projection every step of the way” (Calgary Herald), violinist Danny Koo has appeared as chamber musician, soloist, and recitalist all around the world.
+Described as “unstinting in energetic projection every step of the way” (Calgary Herald), violinist Danny Koo has carved out a distinctive professional profile as a chamber musician, soloist, and recitalist in appearances throughout the world.

-A passionate teacher, Danny teaches at the New England Conservatory's Preparatory School as well as privately in Boston and Korea.
-A strong believer in creating a tangible change in the world through music, Danny has been a part of Kim Kashkashian’s ‘Music for Food’ initiative since its inception and was the coordinator for the Women’s Lunch Place Concert Series for 5 years.
-Since summer 2017, Danny is a proud representative of OXFAM Korea.
+A passionate educator of the arts, Danny taught at New England Conservatory's Preparatory School, as well as the Taylor Academy for Young Artists at the Royal Conservatory of Music.
+He has also partnered with Pinkfong to educate and excite the youngest generation of our world about the impact of music.
+A strong believer in creating a tangible change in the world through the arts, Danny was a regular participant of Kim Kashkashian’s “Music for Food” since its inception, serving as a coordinator for the Women’s Lunch Place Concert Series for 5 years.
+In addition, he is a proud representative of OXFAM Korea.

 Born in Chicago in 1991, Danny holds Bachelor of Music and Master of Music degrees from New England Conservatory in Boston, where he studied with Donald Weilerstein, Soovin Kim, and Malcolm Lowe.
 He plays on a violin made in Naples by Vincenzo Postiglione in 1901.

 Danny is represented in Korea by 크레디아 인터내셔널 Credia International.